secretGeek/today-i-learned-staging/cypress/getting_started.md

 	The editor process exited with an error: (code 1).

 ...now I went in to the settings, found the "File Opener Preference" and removed the double-quotes from around the value.
 Suddenly it worked!
 Ok... that was on me.
 Force of habit, that when a path contains spaces I surround it in double quotes.

+I still don't know if making sure VS Code was re-installed to be available for "all users" *and* listed in the system `PATH`, would be enough to have it appear in the first place.

 </details>